Tackling Obesity

 These include:

-We are striving to increase our proportion of sales from healthy products.
-To help measure our progress, Aldi have the goal that 70% of our total own brand food and drink sales (excluding Alcohol) will come from healthier products by 2025.
-We are defining ‘healthy’ by using the 2005 Nutrient Profiling Model.
+We are striving to increase our volume of sales from healthy products.
+To help measure our progress, Aldi have the goal to have 85% of sales (based on tonnage) to be from healthy products by 2027*.
+We are defining 'healthy' by using the 2005 Nutrient Profilling Model.

 Our health strategy and commitments are agreed with the executive management.